This page was last updated on October 18, 2018.

 CML Railroad (CMLR) is a railroad operating over the Comstock Subdivision of Union Pacific's Cedar City Branch, between the re-opened iron mines at Iron Mountain, and UP's Cedar City Branch at Iron Springs, Utah.
 Rail access to the nation's railroad network is provided via UP's Cedar City Branch between Cedar City and the Salt Lake City-to-Los Angeles mainline at Lund, Utah.

-On January 11, 2012, CML Railroad (CMLR) officially took over the operation of the lease of UP's Comstock Subdivision, for the purposes of moving unit trains of iron ore from the Comstock Mountain Lion mine, to the interchange and connection with Union Pacific at Iron Springs, Utah.
+On January 11, 2012, CML Railroad (CMLR) officially took over the operation of the rail line (UP's Comstock Subdivision), leased from Union Pacific, for the purposes of moving unit trains of iron ore from the Comstock Mountain Lion mine, to the interchange and connection with Union Pacific at Iron Springs, Utah.

-In September 2012, the change of operators was covered in the public record, in STB Docket FD 35558, approved September 2012.
+In September 2012, the change of operators was covered in the public record, in STB Finance Docket 35558, approved September 2012.
 The document summarizes the two operating agreements (2008 and 2011), the variations in company names, and the federal suit that was filed in December 2011, and set aside in June 2012.
+(Surface Transportation Board Finance Docket 35558, decided September 20, 2012, service date September 21, 2012)

 As of August 2013, CML Metals operated three 92-car trains every week, from Iron Springs to the Port of Long Beach, California.
 All trains, loaded and empty travel directly between Iron Springs and Long Beach, by way of UP's former LA&SL route.
 The iron ore is no longer shipped from either Stockton or Richmond.